 First Saturday Hikes: Wild Alabama staff and volunteers lead hikes in the Bankhead National Forest or Sipsey Wilderness on the first Saturday of every month.
 These hikes vary in length and level of challenge.
 Children are welcome!

-Wild Wednesday Nature Hikes for Kids and Families: We are expanding our very popular summertime Wild Wednesday nature hikes for kids and families into the entire year!
+Wild Wednesday Nature Hikes for Kids and Families: We have expanded our very popular summertime Wild Wednesday nature hikes for kids and families into the entire year!
 Look for Wild Wednesday hikes on the second or third Wednesday of every month.
 Sign-ups for these fun and educational nature hikes must include at least one child eighteen years of age or younger accompanied by an adult (or adults).
+For more information contact Janice Barrett.at firstname.lastname@example.org.

 Forest Bathing: Alternating between Friday and Saturday on the last weekend of the month, Wild Alabama’s Janice Barrett teams up with writer and teacher Anne Markham Bailey, founder of the Creative Awareness Institute to offer sessions in what the Japanese call Shinrin Yoku, or literally translated, Forest Bathing.
 This is not a typical hike but is rather an opportunity to open deeply to the awareness of being in the forest, in one’s self, and in the shared and sacred space.
 We move in silence, have opportunity for deep connection to the earth, the water, the trees and to our own interiority.
 Time for writing, sketching, movement or meditation is built into the schedule for the day.
 Please watch this short video by Anne Bailey about Forest Bathing.
+This link will take you to a meditation course Anne Bailey will teach beginning on January 20.
 The recorded Forest Bathing webinar that Wild Alabama hosted in early July 2021 may be viewed here.

-Next Forest Bathing Session: Saturday, October 30.
+Next Forest Bathing Session: Friday, January 28, 2022.
 9:00 a.m. - 3:00 p.m.
 Sign up at firstname.lastname@example.org Location will be revealed to those who sign up.
 There will be a one-half mile walk from the trailhead to a location in the Bankhead National Forest.
 Bring lunch, snacks, drinking water, a journal and/or sketchbook and pen, a small pad or cloth for comfortable sitting or lying down.
 Participants in this forest immersion will enjoy guided meditation, silence, suggested techniques for connection to the elements, deep rest and communion.
 Group size is limited to five not including Janice and Anne.
+Next month's Forest Bathing is scheduled for Saturday, February 19.

 Important Information for All Hikes Wild Alabama practices coronavirus protection protocols as advised by the CDC and strongly encourage all adult participants in our events to be fully vaccinated.
 What to bring on a Wild Alabama hike: